 A spin-off focused on the galaxy’s favorite scoundrel, Lando Calrissian, is also in the works, but it's unclear exactly when that's going to be set.
 Our guess is it'll be connected to the Solo movie in some way – before Lando took control of Cloud City – but we can't be sure right now.
 We're not even sure if Donald Glover is reprising his role as the young Lando.

-We expect The Mandalorian spin-offs Ahsoka and The Book of Boba Fett to be set in a similar period to the parent show.
+We expect The Mandalorian spin-off Ahsoka to be set in a similar period to the parent show.
 (Another proposed Mando spin-off announced in late 2020, Rangers of the New Republic, is now apparently on hold.)

 The Acolyte will be set in the High Republic era, a couple of centuries before The Phantom Menace – while this period in galactic history has featured in several novels and comics, The Acolyte will mark its first appearance on screen.